0x3phemeralsoul/dao-soulbound-membership-nft/README.md

 #### NFT features
  - soulbound: cannot be transfered
  - Access control: Default Admin, Burner, Uri, Minter are passed to constructor
  - Only owner or burner can burn the token.
-This is to allow right of forget to the owner and also allow for a DAO to kick out a soulbound member.
+This is to allow right to be forgotten to the owner and also allow for a DAO to kick out a soulbound member.
  - Only 1 token per address is allowed.
  - Uri role is able to update the tokenURI metadata.